mit-submit/submit-users-guide/source/running.rst

 The different examples are below: `simple test <https://github.com/mit-submit/submit-examples/tree/main/test-all>`_, `testing julia <https://github.com/mit-submit/submit-examples/tree/main/julia>`_, `testing matlab <https://github.com/mit-submit/submit-examples/tree/main/matlab>`_.

-If you know the gpu machines to run on you can try testing the following `condor_gpu ye==test <https://github.com/mit-submit/submit-examples/tree/main/condor_gpu>`_ by adding those machines in the requirements.
+If you know the gpu machines to run on you can try testing the following `condor_gpu <https://github.com/mit-submit/submit-examples/tree/main/condor_gpu>`_ by adding those machines in the requirements.

 HTCondor on the different clusters
 ==================================